Frenchpark

 The nearby French Park Estate was until 1952 the ancestral seat of the French family, Barons de Freyne.
-The estate was sold to the Irish Land Commission in the 1950s and was dismantled by the mid 1970s.
+The estate was sold to the Irish Land Commission in the 1950s and was dismantled by the mid-1970s.
 A historic smokehouse is one of the few remaining legacies of this period.

 History

 Early history

-The Ciarrage groups in Dún Gar (now Frenchpark) were the early lords of Airteach.
+The Cíarraige groups in Dún Gar (now Frenchpark) were the early lords of Airteach.
 Mac Donagh is cited as later lords of Airtech.
 The O'Flanagan here were hereditary stewards to the Kings of Connacht.

 17th to 19th centuries

 The Dominican Priory of the Holy Cross, Cloonshanville was sacked during the Cromwellian campaign of the 1650s.
 Part of the tower still stands (in a ruined state).
 The site is still used as the local cemetery.

 The French family, originally from Galway, became the dominant landowners in this part of Roscommon in the late seventeenth century.
 Dominick French was granted 5000 acres of land in County Roscommon and his son John a further 2000 acres.
 John's wealth and influence were such that he was nicknamed An Tiarna Mor (the Great Lord).